Legal Professional Practice

 - All Degrees

 Typically a 2.2 honours degree or above in any subject.
 Students without a 2:2 honours degree from the UK or Republic of Ireland are required to evidence that they meet the academic entrance requirements of the relevant professional body.
 This includes applicants with overseas degrees or mature students without an undergraduate degree.
-If English is not your first language you will need an IELTS 6.5 score with a minimum of 6.0 in writing and 5.5 in all other skill areas or equivalent.
+Students are required to complete 180 credits to achieve the award.
+ENGLISH LANGUAGE QUALIFICATIONS: If English is not your first language you will need an IELTS 6.5 score with a minimum of 6.0 in writing and 5.5 in all other skill areas or equivalent.
 If your English language skill is currently below IELTS 6.5 or equivalent we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English score.
-If you do not have such academic qualifications we may consider your application individually, based on your personal, professional and work experience, and other formal qualifications.
-You may also be able to claim credit points which can reduce the amount of time it takes to complete your qualification at Sheffield Hallam.
-Students are required to complete 180 credits to achieve the award.

 Costs